 He played semi-pro baseball in Canada for seven years before beginning a 25-year teaching and coaching career at Northfield High School.
 He has guided Northfield to over 350 victories, five conference championships, three sectional semifinal appearances, and a thirdplace finish in the state Class A Tournament.
-Besides earning five Missota Conference Coach of the Year awards, he also was named Northfield Coach of the Year in 2000 and the Section 1AAA Coach of the Year in 2002.
+Besides earning five Missota Conference Coach of the Year awards, he also was named Northfield Coach of the Year in 2002.
 He helped found the Northfield Youth Baseball Association.

-Maus and his wife, Lynda, are Northfield
+Maus and his wife, Lynda, are Northfield residents.